PlayPro/CoreProtect/docs/api/networking.md

 ## Debugging

 ### /co network-debug
 Allows you to debug the networking API if you are registered and have correct permissions.
+To utilize the command, `network-debug: true` must be set in the CoreProtect `config.yml`.

 **Example**
 `/co network-debug <type>`